 CHAPTER 1: AN Overview of project appraisal

 This chapter introduces students an overview of the basics of investment project appraising: the conception and role of project appraisal, the project appraisal subjects, tasks and project appraisal requirements.
-This chapter provides the basic knowledge so that sudents can access the project evaluation with greater depth in later chapters.
+This chapter provides the basic knowledge so that students can evaluate the project with greater depth in later chapters.
 Through this program, students will be able to understand the role and position of project appraising in the process of formation and implementation of investment projects, the factors which affecting project appraising.

 1.1.Conception and objective of project appraising